edsonayllon/MERN-App-with-EOS-paid-restricted-sections/README.md

 - [x] Configure User settings to display if user has role free user of premium user
 - [ ] Add EOS payments option once logged in to unlock restricted premium content
   - [x] Add activation page
-  - [ ] Link eosjs and scatter wallet
+  - [x] Link eosjs and scatter wallet
+  - [ ] Run a transaction to a company account
 - [ ] Push transaction to server, have server update user role to premium if matching transaction found on the EOS blockchain `eosio.token` contract, unlocking premium restricted section

 ## 3 | Getting Started